 Pros

-- Free data for some apps
+- Free data for essential apps

 - Optional lounge access